andrewallenbruce/costoffice/README.md

 the latest **Physician Office Visit Costs** datasets from [Data.CMS.gov](https://data.cms.gov/provider-data/search?page-size=50&theme=Physician%20office%20visit%20costs).

-There are 83 datasets in total, the name corresponding to a medical specialty(primary taxonomy).
-Each one contains:
+There are 83 datasets in total, each representing a different medical specialty.
+Each one contains the:

-- the most utilized procedure code (HCPCS Level II aka CPT code)
+- Most Utilized Procedure Code (HCPCS Level II aka CPT code)
-- the minimum, maximum, and mode price Medicare paid for the code and
+- Minimum/Maximum/Mode Price Medicare Paid
-- the minimum, maximum, and mode copay the patient paid for the visit
+- Minimum/Maximum/Mode Copay the Patient Paid

-per zip code, for new and established patients both.
+by zip code, for new and established patients both.

 <br>

 ## `search_datasets()`

-Call this function to return dataset information and the url to download a csv file of the data.
+Returns dataset information such as title, dates concerning data freshness and, most importantly, a csv download url.

 <br>